MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/clients-and-devices.md

 If your organization bought the appropriate licenses, choose the Full client, otherwise choose the Basic client.

 Your users can install the client for themselves from [Download Skype for Business across all your devices](https://products.office.com/en-us/skype-for-business/download-app?tab=tabs-3).
-If some of your users have Macs , those users will have a different set of features as described in earlier sections.
-The client is also installed when users install Office 365.
+The client is also installed when users install Office 365 on Windows.
+If some of your users have Macs, those users will have a different set of features as described in earlier sections.

-Some features available with Skype for Business Server 2015 are not available in Skype for Business Online, see [Online or Hybrid user account limitations](desktop-feature-comparison.md#Online-Hybrid) for specifics.
+Some features available with Skype for Business Server 2015 are not available in Skype for Business Online or Skype for Business Server 2019, see [Online or Hybrid user account limitations for 2015](desktop-feature-comparison.md#Online-Hybrid) or [Online or Hybrid user account limitations for 2019](desktop-feature-comparison.md#Online-Hybrid) for specifics.
 Skype for Business Online Admins may want to refer to [Skype for Business Online Service Description](https://technet.microsoft.com/library/skype-for-business-online-service-description.aspx) for information on the different plans available to them.

  Before you deploy or upgrade to Skype for Business, check which clients are already in use in your organization.
 Use the [Desktop client feature comparison for Skype for Business](desktop-feature-comparison.md) to understand the feature support impact on those clients.
 This can help you communicate changes to users, pace the roll-out process, and fully understand the benefits of upgrading to the latest client.